-Limitations The maximum number of Shares which may be issuable, at any time, to Insiders (as defined in the Option Plan) under the Option Plan, together with any other share-based compensation arrangements of the Company, will be 10% of the total number of Shares issued and outstanding.
-The maximum number of Shares which may be issued, within any one-year period, to Insiders under the Option Plan, together with any other share-based compensation arrangements of the Company, will be 10% of the total number of Shares which may be issued, within any one-year period, to Insiders under the Option Plan, together with any other share-based compensation arrangements of the Company, will be 10% of the total number of Shares issued and outstanding.
+The maximum number of Shares which may be issuable, at any time, to Insiders (as defined in the Option Plan) under the Option Plan, together with any other share-based compensation arrangements of the Company, will be 10% of the total number of Shares issued and outstanding.
+The maximum number of Shares which may be issued, within any one-year period, to Insiders under the Option Plan, together with any other share-based compensation arrangements of the Company, will be 10% of the total number of Shares issued and outstanding.

-The maximum number of Shares awarded to any one individual in any twelve-month period will not exceed 5% of the issued and outstanding Shares at the Award Date, unless the Company has obtained disinterested shareholder approval as required by the Exchange.
+The maximum number of Shares awarded to any one individual in any twelve-month period will not exceed 5% of the issued and outstanding Shares of the Company at the Award Date, unless the Company has obtained disinterested shareholder approval as required by the TSXV.

-The maximum number of Shares awarded to any one consultant of the Company in any twelve-month period will not exceed 2% of the issued and outstanding Shares at the Award Date, unless consent is obtained from the Exchange.
+The maximum number of Shares awarded to any one consultant of the Company in any twelve-month period will not exceed 2% of the issued and outstanding Shares of the Company at the Award Date or Share issuance date, unless consent is obtained from the TSXV.